zoekar25/google-it-support/c4_system-administration-it-infrastructure-services/4_directory-services/practice-quiz-centralized-management-and-ldap.md

 * **SASL**

 > Bind operations support three different mechanisms for authentication: (1) Anonymous, which doesn't actually authenticate at all, and allows anyone to query the server; (2) Simple, which involves sending the password in plaintext; and (3) SASL, or Simple Authentication and Security Layer, which involves a secure challenge-response authentication mechanism.

+### Question 5

+Which of these are examples of centralized management?
+Check all that apply

+* **Role-based access control
+* **Centralized configuration management
+* Copying configuration to various systems
+* Local authentication

+### Question 6

+Which of these are components of an LDAP entry?
+Check all that apply.

+* Uncommon name
+* **Distinguished name
+* **Common name
+* Kerberos

+### Question 7

+What does the LDAP Bind operation do exactly?

+* **Authenticates a client to the directory server
+* Looks up information in a directory server
+* Modifies entries in a directory server
+* Changes the password for a user account on the directory server

+### Question 8

+Which of the following are authentication types supported by the LDAP Bind operation?
+Check all that apply.

+* **SASL
+* **Simple
+* Complex
+* Anonymous

+### Question 9

+Which of the following are services provided for the Directory Services?

+* **Centralized Authentication
+* Locan Authentication
+* **Accounting
+* **Authorization